The-Taggart-Institute/pancakescon-wp-compromise/docs/1-setup.md

 We'll be using VSCode as our text editor of choice in this lab.
 You can use any editor you like, but the examples will be in VSCode.

-Don't worry; no _actual_ malware is in the infected webroot!
+If you download the files to your own Windows system, Windows Defender may alert on certain files (and spoil the lab).
+But don't worry; no _actual_ malware is in the infected webroot!
 Once downloaded, unzip the file.

 ## Managed Environment